 - JPEG/JPG – Jpegs are best used for real-life photographs as they have several more colors available.
 They are also good for large-scale graphics.

-- PNG – PNG images are best used when you want to preserve the transparency of the background of the image.
+- PNG – PNG images are best used when you want to preserve the transparency of the image’s background.

 - SVG – SVGs are best used for logos and icons that need to be scaled to several different resolutions.